enesisrl/dunebox/README.md

 ## 📦 What's inside

 Apache (or nginx) · PHP 5.6 / 7.4 / 8.2 / 8.3 / 8.5 · MySQL — with PostgreSQL and MongoDB optional · Redis · Mailpit · phpMyAdmin · phpRedisAdmin · a bundled Composer — all open source or freeware.
-Git, Node.js, nvm, Python and FFmpeg can be added (and removed) with one click from the wizard or the Settings.
+Git, Node.js, nvm, Python (2 and 3) and FFmpeg can be added (and removed) with one click from the wizard or the Settings.

 ---